 - Overdue pregnancy

 - Vaginal birth difficulties

 Additionally, a higher-than-average birth weight can be a risk factor for Klumpke’s palsy.
-The condition occurs more often in the West, as babies in non-Western countries tend toward lower birth weights.
+The condition occurs more often in Western countries (such as the United States and the United Kingdom), as babies in non-Western countries tend toward lower birth weights, which decreases their risk of Klumpke’s palsy.
 Further, female infants are less likely than males to develop the condition.